abhash2205/In-memory-Boolean-Computation-inside-10T-SRAM-Cells/README.md

 ![Fig5](https://user-images.githubusercontent.com/100511409/155942924-80476fe9-42ac-42e0-ac7a-233453f4ee39.PNG)
 _Fig.
 5. Output waveforms of (a) NAND output; and (b) NOR output._
 ### 3.4.
 Simulated Waveforms
-The circuits were simulated using <a href="https://www.synopsys.com/implementation-and-signoff/ams-simulation/primewave.html"> PrimeWave Design Environment </a>.
+The circuits were simulated using [PrimeWave Design Environment](https://www.synopsys.com/implementation-and-signoff/ams-simulation/primewave.html).
 PrimeWave<sup>TM</sup> Design Environment is a comprehensive and flexible environment for simulation setup and analysis of analog, RF, mixed-signal design, custom-digital and memory designs within the Synopsys Custom Design Platform.
 The simulated waveforms (in Fig. 6 and Fig. 7 below) clearly shows that the simulated output matches with the reference waveforms.
 The output of four cases are obtained at respective column lines denoted by-- RBL_00, RBL_01, RBL_10, and RBL_11 in Fig. 6 and Fig. 7.
 #### 3.4.1.
 NAND output
 ![NAND_Output](https://user-images.githubusercontent.com/100511409/155945691-0fb76485-c72e-403c-99f6-1f6f2a16bfa9.PNG)
 _Fig.
 6. NAND output simulated in Synopsys Custom Compiler._